XRBench/XRBench-MLSys2023/README.md

   -> Check "XRbench_evaluation/plots/AR_gaming___Dual_4K__WS_OS.pdf" and "XRbench_evaluation/plots/AR_gaming___Dual_8K__WS_OS.pdf"

 # Development Plan
 - This version is tightly intergrated with MAESTRO.
 We plan to make it more modular so that XRBench can be plugged into other cost models and simulators as well.
-(The updates will be announced in our homepage https://xrbench.ai)
+Please refer to our website for more details https://xrbench.ai

 # Contact
 If you have any questions, please reach out to us via info@xrbench.ai